sachin31301/GitByGraph/README.md

 # GitByGraph

-• Users can view the github prole of anyone in more interactive manner
+• Users can view the github profile of anyone in more interactive manner
-• User can view dierent programming languages used by person through piechart,forked repos and starred repos through various types of charts.
+• User can view different programming languages used by person through piechart,forked repos and starred repos through various types of charts.
 • Used Auth0 for authentication,React for Front-end and hosted on netlify .
 ## Deployment

-This project is live and hosted on [link](https://alumni-connect-ba161.web.app/)
+This project is live and hosted on [link](https://gitbygraph.netlify.app/)
 ## Available Scripts

 In the project directory, you can run: